Pencoed: Present day

-The village is in the Ewenny Valley and is divided by the M4 motorway near Junction 35, although almost all of the village lies to the north of the M4.
+The town is in the Ewenny Valley and is divided by the M4 motorway near Junction 35, although almost all of the town lies to the north of the M4.
 About two miles north of the town, the upland relief of the South Wales Valleys starts.
 To the south are the rolling countryside of the Vale of Glamorgan and the rugged north coast of the Bristol Channel.

-The village consists of three distinct areas, which were once four small hamlets.
+The town consists of three distinct areas, which were once four small hamlets.
 To the north is Penprysg ("copse end"), which lies at the end of the low ridge (100 m) of Cefn Hirgoed ("long wood ridge").
-To the west is Hendre ("lowland winter homestead", literally "old settlement") which rises gently from the railway line in the centre of the village towards the common land at Ystadwaun, on older maps as Ystad y Waun and Gwastadwaun ("level moor").
-The central and eastern part of the village, which lies on the valley floor near the railway, consists of Pencoed itself and Felindre ("mill settlement").
-There are numerous streams rising and running through the village, and two main rivers, the Ewenni Fawr (Great Ewenny) and the Ewenni Fach (Little Ewenny).
-At the centre of the village, close to the station, is the war memorial (known locally as the Monument), the shopping centre and the local Community Hall (Pencoed Miners' Welfare Hall).
+To the west is Hendre ("lowland winter homestead", literally "old settlement") which rises gently from the railway line in the centre of the town towards the common land at Ystadwaun, on older maps as Ystad y Waun and Gwastadwaun ("level moor").
+The central and eastern part of the town, which lies on the valley floor near the railway, consists of Pencoed itself and Felindre ("mill settlement").
+There are numerous streams rising and running through the town, and two main rivers, the Ewenni Fawr (Great Ewenny) and the Ewenni Fach (Little Ewenny).
+At the centre of the town, close to the station, is the war memorial (known locally as the Monument), the shopping centre and the local Community Hall (Pencoed Miners' Welfare Hall).
 The village is well provided with sports facilities, schools, pubs and clubs.
 A new development, Earlswood Parc, was announced in 2002 and now has been completed, incorporating various Westbury built homes and Bocam business park.

-The current mayor is Councillor Barry Doughty.
+The current mayor is Councillor Tracey Lyddon.

 Pencoed hosted the National Eisteddfod in 1998.

 The Raspberry Pi single-board computer is manufactured at the Sony Technology Centre in Pencoed, which produces 44,000 every week.